tkidanu2/COMP_460_tkidanu_Assignment/Week01_Assignment.md

 ## Problem Understanding
 Given a set S of n items with values S[1..n] and weights W[1..n], we need to find the weighted median in O(n) time.

-### Definitions:
-- S_x = set of elements whose value is less than value of x
-- S^x = set of elements whose value is more than value of x
-- w(R) = sum of weights of elements in subset R
-- Weighted median x satisfies: w(S_x) ≤ w(S)/2 and w(S^x) ≤ w(S)/2

 ## Thought Process

 ### Initial Analysis
 The key insight is that this is similar to finding a regular median, but instead of counting elements, we're counting weights.
 The weighted median is the element that "balances" the total weight.

-### Why O(n) is Possible
-We can use a randomized selection algorithm (like QuickSelect) but modify it to work with cumulative weights instead of just counting elements.
+In this case, We can use a randomized selection algorithm (like QuickSelect) but modify it to work with cumulative weights instead of just counting elements.

 ### Algorithm Strategy
 1. Use a divide-and-conquer approach similar to QuickSelect